Gjellerhjort/Kali-Linux-ZSH/README.md

 # ~/.zshrc file for zsh interactive shells.
 # see /usr/share/doc/zsh/examples/zshrc for examples

+# setup
-setopt autocd              # change directory just by typing its name
+## change directory just by typing its name
+setopt autocd
-#setopt correct            # auto correct mistakes
+## auto correct mistakes
-setopt interactivecomments # allow comments in interactive mode setopt magicequalsubst     # enable filename expansion for arguments of the form ‘anything=expression’ setopt nonomatch           # hide error message if there is no match for the pattern setopt notify              # report the status of background jobs immediately setopt numericglobsort     # sort filenames numerically when it makes sense setopt promptsubst         # enable command substitution in prompt
+#setopt correct
+## allow comments in interactive mode
+setopt interactivecomments
+## enable filename expansion for arguments of the form ‘anything=expression’
+setopt magicequalsubst
+## hide error message if there is no match for the pattern
+setopt nonomatch
+## report the status of background jobs immediately
+setopt notify
+## sort filenames numerically when it makes sense
+setopt numericglobsort
+## enable command substitution in prompt
+setopt promptsubst

 WORDCHARS=${WORDCHARS//\/} # Don't consider certain characters part of the word